 Can I make a plant-based vegan charcuterie board?
 Hell yes!
 Make it anyway your beautiful heart desires.
 This Vegan charcuterie board couldn’t be easier.
 What floats your culinary boat?
 Due to you being your own home chef: it’s up to you.
-The definition, origin, or “typical” ingredients of a charcuterie board doesn’t matter, make it your way and have fun while you’re doing it.
+Charcuterie boards are great for holiday appetizers or heck, why not make it big enough for dinner?
+A meal that everyone can lend a hand.
+Perfect!

 What is a Charcuterie Board?